 Depending upon available funds, the Board of School Trustees may elect to authorize and make available summer school remediation opportunities, unless otherwise required by the Department of Education to do so.
-Driver's Education is a regular course offering during the summer.
+Driver's Education is a regular course offering during the summer through an independent contractor.
 Announcements will be sent out by respective buildings in the spring regarding possible class offerings.
 Please contact your child's counselor or principal for further information.